ryanbop/launtel_changey/README.md

 $location_id = "LOC123456789012"

 <h2>This is important</h2>
-This is the part that needs to change between your weekend and weekday script, if you do it with two seperate ps1 files in task scheduler (alternativly, you could def's do it with and if statement and `Get-Date`).
+This is the part that needs to change between the weekday version and the weekend version of the script (alternativly, you could def's do it with and if statement and `Get-Date`).
 <h3>PSID</h3>
 The PSID is what actually changes the speed.
 Psid/Sid is the order number in Launtel's database.
 <h4>FTTP</h4>